Anuradhapura: Buddhism and Cultural Heritage

-Excavations

-Various excavations have taken place at the site, beginning in 1884–86 by Stephen Montagu Burrows.

 Sacred city and new town

-Anuradhapura became the center of administration of the North Central Province and with the building of the Northern Railway line, Anuradhapura became an important railway town with the opening of the Anuradhapura railway station in 1904.
+Anuradhapura became the centre of administration of the North Central Province and with the building of the Northern Railway line, Anuradhapura became an important railway town with the opening of the Anuradhapura railway station in 1904.
 The Government of Ceylon tasked Oliver Weerasinghe to develop the Anuradhapura Preservation Plan in 1949, aimed at establishing a new planned town east of the existing Anuradhapura town, thereby establishing the Sacred city of Anuradhapura, with the aim of preserving the ancient city.
 The "New Town" had many of the government offices and law courts moved into it.
 The Anuradhapura Preservation Board was established with this aim.

 Nissanka Wijeyeratne was Government Agent of Anuradhapura District from 1958 to 1962.

 He was arguably the best known of all government agents of his time.
 His stature ensured that the voice of Anuradhapura was heard at the highest levels in Colombo.
 Apart from being Government Agent, he was Chairman of the Anuradhapura Preservation Board.
 This was the time when the city of Anuradhapura was in a period of historic transition.
 The new town of Anuradhapura was being built, and the residents of the old were being transferred to the new town.
 It was a time of some tension and of excitement.
 He managed this process of change with courage and remarkable political skills.
 While in Anuradhapura, he unveiled a memorial for H. R. Freeman, a popular British Government Agent who later was elected by the people of the district to represent them in the 1st State Council of Ceylon.
 Coming events cast their shadows before.
 A striking feature of Wijeyeratne's Anuradhapura days was his great ability to see the bigger picture and focus on the key issues, and delegate responsibilities to his staff officers.
 He was never one to be enmeshed in detail.
 He also set up the Sacred City of Anuradhapura shifted the urban city to the newly created Anuradhapura town and is responsible for the establishment of Anuradhapura Airport.